O. Carter Snead

 Office: 246 Geddes Hall

 Reverend Terrence P. Ehrman, C.S.C. is chaplain to the Center for Ethics and Culture.
 A native of Baltimore, Father Terry joined the Congregation of Holy Cross after earning a B.S. in biology from Notre Dame and an M.S. in biology from Virginia Tech.
 He was ordained in 2000 and received his Ph.D in Theology from the Catholic University of America in 2012.
-Father Terry teaches the course "Science, Theology, and Creation" to undergraduates and is a visiting professor with the Institute for Church Life.
+Father Terry teaches the course "Science, Theology, and Creation" to undergraduates and is the Assistant Director of Life Sciences Research and Outreach at the ND Center for Theology, Science and Human Flourishing.